-So, one of the biggest complaints that I have heard from Americans living in Madrid is how difficult it is to make Spanish friends.
+So, one of the biggest complaints I have heard from Americans living in Madrid is how difficult it is to make Spanish friends.
 Honestly, this statement surprised me the first time I heard it.
-I would say people in Madrid, Spain are some of the most friendly, open and generous people that I have ever met.
+I would say people in Madrid are some of the friendliest, open and generous people I have ever met.

 2. Intercambios, Intercambios, Intercambios!